kolibry-js/docs/custom/highlighters.md

 **Prism** is one of the most popular syntax highlighters.
 The highlighting is done by adding token classes to the code and it's colored using CSS.
 You can browse through their [official themes](https://github.com/PrismJS/prism-themes), or create/customize one yourself very easily using [`prism-theme-vars`](https://github.com/antfu/prism-theme-vars).

-**Shiki**, on the other hand, is a TextMate grammar-powered syntax highlighter.
-It generates colored tokens, so there is no additional CSS needed.
-Since it has great grammar support, the generated colors are very accurate, just like what you will see in VS Code.
-Shiki also comes with [a bunch of built-in themes](https://github.com/shikijs/shiki/blob/master/docs/themes.md).
-The downside of Shiki is that it also requires TextMate themes (compatible with VS Code theme) to do the highlighting, which can be a bit harder to customize.
+**Shiki** is a TextMate grammar-powered syntax highlighter that generates colored tokens, eliminating the need for additional CSS.
+It offers excellent grammar support, resulting in very accurate colors similar to those in VS Code.
+Shiki also includes [a range of built-in themes](https://github.com/shikijs/shiki/blob/master/docs/themes.md).
+However, Shiki's reliance on TextMate themes (compatible with VS Code themes) for highlighting makes customization somewhat more challenging.

 Kolibry themes usually support both Prism and Shiki, but depending on the theme you are using, it might only support one of them.